Skip to main content

 Clinical Research

-Your AI-generated clinical brief enters a trial.
-Our agent found the enrollment assumption was off by 47%.
+Your AI-generated clinical brief enters a trial on an enrollment assumption no one stress-tested.
 Three months in, the IDMC halts the trial.

 Enrollment viability score · endpoint risk flag · site feasibility delta · protocol amendment risk